sindresorhus/load-grunt-tasks/readme.md

 Usually you would have to load each task one by one, which is unnecessarily cumbersome.

 This module will read the `dependencies`/`devDependencies`/`peerDependencies`/`optionalDependencies` in your package.json and load grunt tasks that match the provided patterns.
-It will also traverse the file hierarchy, just like node does when requiring modules (can be disabled).

 #### Before